Otaviopeixoto1/Scrapy-splash-crawler/README.md

 # Status
-Currently, the code in this project is not functional due to changes that happend to the web site, however, many leaflet samples were acquired and the project was finished successfully
+Currently, the code in this project is functional, however, many leaflet samples were acquired and the project was finished.